chuajiaxuan/TeamJXL-PocketGuardians/README.md

 By Milestone 3, in the event that we are not able to add in the Customisable Game Skins feature in time, we hope to set aside some buffer time in this milestone, just in case.

-By Milestone 3, we hope to have tested our game with volunteers to gather more feedbacks.
-We also hope to further polish up any areas within the game, such as, increasing the number of levels/stages for our game if necessary, or improving the visuals within the game.
+By Milestone 3, we hope to acquire feedback from game volunteers to improve our game performance.
+We aim to further polish up any areas within the game, such as, adding more levels/stages and visual enhancements.

 # User Stories